kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 ![Flaky tests](../../assets/testing-anti-patterns/flaky-tests.png)

 Even a small number of flaky tests in enough to destroy the credibility of rest of test suite.
-If you have 5 flaky tests for example, run the build and get 3 failures it is not immediatelly evident if everything is fine (because the failures were coming from the flaky tests) or if you just introduced 3 regressions.
+If you have 5 flaky tests for example, run the build and get 3 failures it is not immediately evident if everything is fine (because the failures were coming from the flaky tests) or if you just introduced 3 regressions.

 A similar problem is having tests that are really really slow.
 Developers need a quick feedback on the result of each commit (also discussed in the next section) so slow tests will eventually be ignored or even not run at all.

 In practice flaky and slow tests are almost always integration tests and/or UI tests.
-As we go up in the testing pyramid, the propabilities of flaky tests greatly increasing.
+As we go up in the testing pyramid, the probabilities of flaky tests greatly increasing.
 Tests that deal with browser events are notoriously hard to get right all the time.
 Flakiness in integration tests can come from many factors but the usual suspect is the test environment and its requirements.

 The primary defense against flaky and slow tests is to isolate them in their own test suite (assuming that they are not fixable).
-You can easily find more abudant resources on how to fix flaky tests for your favourite programming language by searching online so there is no point in me including them here again.
+You can easily find more abundant resources on how to fix flaky tests for your favorite programming language by searching online so there is no point in me including them here again.

 In summary, you should have a reliable test suite (even if it is a subset of the whole test suite) that is rock solid.
 A test that fails in this suite means that something is really really wrong with the code and any failure means that the code must not be promoted to production.